 - Download songs, apps or games: 5 MB per item

 - Send/receive emails: 249 KB per email

-Clark’s takeaway for you
+Clark’s key takeaway

-Even if this isn’t for you, if you know anyone who has home Internet service but doesn’t use it heavily, they may be able to save money by canceling it and signing up for an unlimited cell phone plan.
+Even if this isn’t for you, if you know anyone who has home internet service but doesn’t use it heavily, they may be able to save money by canceling it and signing up for an unlimited cell phone plan.

 Worried this may be too complicated?
 Don’t be.
-Here’s a video that explains how to easily set up a mobile hotspot.
+Here’s a video that explains how to easily set up a mobile hotspot: